gthvn1/crashtos/Readme.md

 - Then *31* that is the opcode for **xor register**.
 To decode the instruction completely we need to check the [instruction format](http://www.baldwin.cx/386htm/s17_02.htm).

+### Babystep4

+Nothing really special.

+### Babystep5

+Now you can press a key and you will see the value read from the keyboard...
+Cool no?

 ## Blog posts